Biblical Words

 Special Comment: the "Virgin Conception" of Jesus

 In Matthew's narrative the virginity of Mary is itself not emphasized.
-The narrative spends its not on Mary’s virginity, but on Joseph’s dilemma.
-The fact that Mary “was found to be with child from the Holy Spirit” (1:18) creates the problem; it is not itself big deal.
+The narrative spends its time, not on Mary’s virginity, but on Joseph’s dilemma.
+The fact that Mary “was found to be with child from the Holy Spirit” (1:18) creates the problem; it is not itself the big deal.
 Later Christian tradition made the “miracle” of the virgin conception a big deal, even making belief in the “virgin birth” a test of true Christians (see James Barr, Fundamentalism, Westminster, 1978, pp. 175-76).

 A Progressive view of Scripture would seek a historical understanding of the virgin conception and its implications for Christian attitudes toward human sexuality, parenthood, and God.